cnawarathne/ory-sdk/clients/kratos/go/docs/SessionDevice.md

 NewSessionDeviceWithDefaults instantiates a new SessionDevice object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAuthenticationMethods

+`func (o *SessionDevice) GetAuthenticationMethods() []SessionAuthenticationMethod`

+GetAuthenticationMethods returns the AuthenticationMethods field if non-nil, zero value otherwise.

+### GetAuthenticationMethodsOk

+`func (o *SessionDevice) GetAuthenticationMethodsOk() (*[]SessionAuthenticationMethod, bool)`

+GetAuthenticationMethodsOk returns a tuple with the AuthenticationMethods field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthenticationMethods

+`func (o *SessionDevice) SetAuthenticationMethods(v []SessionAuthenticationMethod)`

+SetAuthenticationMethods sets AuthenticationMethods field to given value.

+### HasAuthenticationMethods

+`func (o *SessionDevice) HasAuthenticationMethods() bool`

+HasAuthenticationMethods returns a boolean if a field has been set.

 ### GetId